Error Bounds for Variational Quantum Time Evolution

 \subsection{ODE Definition}

 The SLE underlying McLachlan's variational principle, given in Eq.~\eqref{eq:McLachlanVarQRTE} and Eq.~\eqref{eq:McLachlanVarQITE}, are prone to being ill-conditioned and may, thus, only be solvable approximately with a numerical technique such as regularized least squares or pseudo-inversion.
 The commonly used regularization schemes, as well as, the pseudo-inversion can be seen as small perturbations which are not necessarily in accordance with the physics of the system.
 This in turn can lead to inappropriate parameter updates.
-In the following, we shall refer to the ODE definition based on $f_{\text{std}}$ as \textit{standard ODE}.
-The alternative ODE definition $f_{\text{min}}$ -- which shall be referred to as \textit{argmin ODE} -- is analytically equivalent to solving $f_{\text{std}}$ with a least square solver.
+In the following, we shall refer to the ODE definition based on $ f_{\text{res}}$ as \textit{residual ODE}.
+The alternative ODE definition $f_{\text{err}}$ -- which shall be referred to as \textit{gradient error ODE} -- is analytically equivalent to solving $ f_{\text{res}}$.
 However, the simulation results in Sec.~\ref{sec:results} show that the numerical behavior differs.
-In fact, the experiments reveal that the argmin ODE can lead to significantly better numerical stability.
+In fact, the experiments reveal that the gradient error ODE can lead to significantly better numerical stability.

-The simulations employ the SciPy COBYLA optimizer \cite{2020SciPy-NMeth} to find $\mathbf{\dot\omega}$ in $f_{\text{min}}$ where the initial point is chosen as the numerical solution to the SLE given in Eq.~\eqref{eq:McLachlanVarQRTE} and Eq.~\eqref{eq:McLachlanVarQITE}, respectively.
+The simulations employ the SciPy COBYLA optimizer \cite{2020SciPy-NMeth} to find $\boldsymbol{\dot\omega}$ in $f_{\text{err}}$ where the initial point is chosen as the numerical solution to the SLE given in Eq.~\eqref{eq:McLachlanVarQRTE} and Eq.~\eqref{eq:McLachlanVarQITE}, respectively.